Difference Between Single Origin Coffee and Blended Coffee

 Interestingly, coffee blends are the most common type of coffee in the world today.
 Most coffee drinkers consume coffee blends than they do with any other type of coffee.
 They usually have a more consistent taste, and they are usually produced in large batches.

-Coffee blends are typically more balanced and have a gentler taste.
+Blends of coffee are typically more balanced and have a gentler taste.
 Thanks to mixing different coffee beans, blended coffee usually comes out with this harmonious taste that reaches all spots on your palate.

 It's an extra sensual feeling, combining all the aroma and flavour notes in different coffee beans.
 It's one mouth-watering experience that most coffee drinkers love and appreciate.

 In reality, single-origin and coffee blends are both coffee.
 In fact, most people cannot tell one from the other.
-However, here are three distinct factors that correctly differentiate single origin from the coffee blends and vice versa!
+However, here are three distinct factors that correctly differentiate single origin from the blended coffee and vice versa!

 Most people prefer single-origin coffee because they are purer and then to have a higher quality.
 That's all thanks to the fact that they come from one origin.
 While this is good, most single-origin coffee beans brew clean cuppa coffee, which might not go well with milk.

-Coffee blends, on the other hand, are from a variety of sources.
+Coffee bean blends, on the other hand, are from a variety of sources.
 That means people who prefer that exotic taste will not like them.
 But then, they combine different characteristics of coffee beans from different origins, so they are more suitable to make a milk-based beverage.

 2) Flavour profile